 As described in Accounting Standards Codification ("ASC") 962, Plan Accounting-Defined Contribution Pension Plans, investment contracts held by a defined contribution plan are required to be reported at contract value.
 The Guaranteed Income Fund is a group annuity contract issued by PRIAC and is backed by the full faith and creditworthiness of the issuer.
 Guarantees are based on the claims-paying ability of PRIAC and not on the value of the securities within the insurer's general account.
-The credit rating of the issuer at December 31, 2021 and 2020 was considered investment grade and there are no reserves against contract value for credit risk of the contract issuer or otherwise.
-Only an event causing liquidity constraints at PRIAC could limit the ability of the Plan to transact at the contract value to be paid within 90 days or, in rare circumstances, the contract value to be paid over time.
+The credit rating of the issuer at December 31, 2022 and 2021 was considered investment grade and there are no reserves against contract value for credit risk of the contract issuer or otherwise.
+Only an event causing liquidity constraints at PRIAC could limit the ability of the Plan to transact at the contract value to be paid over time.
 There are not any events that allow the issuer to terminate the contract and which require the Plan sponsor to settle at an amount different than contract value to be paid either within 90 days or over time.
 The Plan considers this contract to be benefit responsive.
 The Guaranteed Income Fund is included at its contract value in the statements of net assets available for benefits.